craigduncanlab/markup-languages/specification.md

 The efficacy of the translator is based on domain-specific knowledge and the quality of inferences that can be made by the algorithms that it uses.

-The currently implemented plain english markup pre-processor is : law2md.py (txt2sml.py or pml2sml plain english 2 rendering).
+The currently implemented plain english markup pre-processor is : pml2sml.py.

 ## 'Plain English' long sentence expansion